k1m-ch1/setting-up-mpd-over-http/README.md

 ## `mpc` (highly recommended)

 Latency relatively tame.
-Recommnd because `mpc` is tailor-made for `mpd`.
+Recommnd cuz `mpc` is tailor-made for `mpd`.

 To connect (where `$SERVER_IP` is an environmental variable, or just your ip, domain name, etc...):